MicroEJ/docs/glossary.rst

       A Firmware is the result of the binary link of a Standalone Application with a Platform.
 The firmware is a binary  program that can be programmed into the flash memory of a device.

          Mono-Sandbox Firmware
-            A Mono-Sandbox Firmware is a Firmware that implements an unmodifiable set of functions. (previously Single-app Firmware)
+            A Mono-Sandbox Firmware is a Firmware that implements an unmodifiable set of functions. (formerly called a Single-app Firmware)

          Multi-Sandbox Firmware
-            A Multi-Sandbox Firmware is a Firmware that implements the ability to be extended, by exposing a set of APIs and a memory space to link Sandboxed Applications. (previously Multi-app Firmware)
+            A Multi-Sandbox Firmware is a Firmware that implements the ability to be extended, by exposing a set of APIs and a memory space to link Sandboxed Applications. (formerly called a Multi-app Firmware)

    Foundation Library
       A Foundation Library is a library that provides core or hardware-dependent functionalities.
 A Foundation Library combines `managed code <https://en.wikipedia.org/wiki/Managed_code>`_ (Java) and low-level APIs (C) implemented by one or more Abstraction Layers through a native interface (:ref:`SNI <sni>`).